-You can get free stuff and live for free every day if you know where to look.
-Don’t spend any more money than you have to.
+You can get free stuff every day if you know where to look.
+Getting free stuff in the UK is easier than you think – it just takes a little know-how!

 - Free health and beauty